Healthcare Facility Disaster Planning:

 Disaster Plan Reviews

 Pinellas County Emergency Management reviews all healthcare facility plans on an annual basis as required by state statute.
 Assisted Living Facilities may receive a letter indicating that they only need to fill out the letter, attach their evacuation agreement, and return it to Emergency Management.
 All other facilities are required to send in their plans annually.
 The approval certificate you received last year shows the next review date.
-Plans are only accepted 14 days in advance of the review date on your previous approval certificate.
-You may mail your plan in, bring it to our office, or send by email to firstname.lastname@example.org.
-We will provide you with a letter stating we are in receipt of your plan.
+Plans are only accepted 60 days in advance of the review date on your previous approval certificate.
+You may mail your plan in on a flash drive only or send by email to firstname.lastname@example.org.
+We will provide you with a response stating we are in receipt of your plan.

 What We Review